Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Numerical experiments

 Finally, in the experiment on real-world datasets, we use two fourth-order tensor datasets, \emph{Tabby Cat} and \emph{Winter Landscape}, to demonstrate the performance of our algorithm on large-scale tensors.
-Similarly, we perform rank-20 and rank-30 decompositions for both datasets, and the results are presented in Figures \ref{fig_12} and \ref{fig_13}.
-From Figure \ref{fig_12}, we observe that for rank-20 decomposition, our proposed algorithm ALS-QR-BRE improves fitting precision by at least 1.26\% compared to other algorithms, completing iterations in 48.1\% of the time of the CP-ALS-QR algorithm and 57.7\% of the time of the CP-ALS algorithm.
-For rank-30 decomposition, it finishes in 51.6\% of the time of the CP-ALS-QR algorithm and 51.8\% of the time of the CP-ALS algorithm, while improving fitting precision by 1.27\%.
-Figure \ref{fig_13} shows that for rank-20 decomposition, the proposed ALS-QR-BRE algorithm improves the fitting accuracy by 1.74\% compared to other algorithms, with the iteration time being 49.9\% and 55.7\% of those of the CP-ALS-QR and CP-ALS algorithms, respectively.
-For rank-30 decomposition, the iteration times are 49.7\% and 54.4\%, while the fitting accuracy improves by 2.07\% compared to other algorithms.
+We execute rank-20 and rank-80 decompositions on the \emph{Tabby Cat} dataset (results in Figure \ref{fig_13}) and rank-20 and rank-50 decompositions on the \emph{Winter Landscape} dataset (results in Figure \ref{fig_14}).
+From Figure \ref{fig_13}, for rank-20 decomposition, our proposed ALS-QR-BRE algorithm improves fitting accuracy by at least 1.11\% compared to others and completes iterations in 49.06\% of the time of CP-ALS-QR, 56.62\% of CP-ALS, and 14.62\% of CP-GEVD.
+For rank-80 decomposition, it finishes in 65.35\% of CP-ALS-QR time, 73.57\% of CP-ALS time, and 51.75\% of CP-GEVD time, with at least 1.53\% accuracy improvement.
+Figure \ref{fig_14} shows that for rank-20 decomposition, the proposed ALS-QR-BRE enhances fitting accuracy by 1.63\% and requires 44.93\%, 48.09\%, and 15.87\% of the iteration time of CP-ALS-QR, CP-ALS, and CP-GEVD respectively.
+For rank-50 decomposition, it maintains this speed advantage, completing iterations in 53.92\% of CP-ALS-QR time, 37.83\% of CP-ALS time, and 21.50\% of CP-GEVD time, while achieving higher fitting accuracy.

-Experimental evaluations on both synthetic and real-world tensor datasets demonstrate that the proposed ALS-QR-BRE algorithm consistently achieves shorter iteration times than the CP-ALS-QR algorithm.
-On real-world tensor datasets, it also exhibits faster convergence than CP-ALS.
-Furthermore, whether applied to synthetic or real-world tensors, the proposed ALS-QR-BRE algorithm consistently outperforms other compared algorithms in terms of fitting performance.
+Experimental evaluations on synthetic and real-world tensor datasets show that the proposed ALS-QR-BRE algorithm consistently achieves shorter iteration times than CP-ALS-QR and CP-ALS-QR-SVD.
+When the first one or two dimensions of the real-world tensor data are significantly larger than the subsequent dimensions, our algorithm’s iteration speed is significantly faster than CP-ALS, CP-ALS-PINV, and CP-GEVD.
+Furthermore, in synthetic tensor applications, ALS-QR-BRE outperforms other compared algorithms in fitting accuracy in most cases and similarly demonstrates superior fitting performance on real-world tensor datasets.